asmita214/verdictlens/README.md

 - Framer Motion for animations

 **Deployment**
-- Backend on Render free tier
+- Backend on Render
-- Frontend on Vercel free tier
+- Frontend on Vercel
 - GitHub for version control and automatic redeployment on push

 ---